janice-2006/Library-Management-system---using-JAVA-and-MySQL/README.md

 State Management: Built a synchronized loading system (loadStudents) that updates multiple UI components (the Borrow Dropdown and the Student Directory) from a single backend call.

 🚀 How to Run Locally
-Clone the Repository: git clone [Your-Repo-Link]
+Clone the Repository: git clone [https://github.com/janice-2006/Library-Management-system---using-JAVA-and-MySQL/]

 Setup Database: Execute the provided schema.sql in your MySQL terminal.